Why is my Amazon ECS on an Amazon EC2 instance unable to join the cluster?

 Error: re-registering: ClientException: Container instance 12345678910xxxxxxxxxxxx is inactive.\n\tstatus code: 400, request id: 012345678a-012345b-012ab-0a1-9f645f4s5c12" module=agent.go

-You get this error when the ECS agent can't register the EC2 container instance with the ECS cluster because the EC2 instance is inactive now.
-This error is related to the application that's running on the instance.
-To understand the cause of the error, check the application.
+This error occurs when the ECS agent can't use the ECS cluster to register the EC2 container instance because the EC2 instance is inactive.
+This error is related to the application that runs on the instance.
+To understand the cause of the error, first check the application.
 If the error persists, then check the ECS agent logs.

 Error: Few instances are able to join the cluster but with the same configurations, other instance are not able to join the cluster.

-This error might occur due to a ThrottlingException that results when a specific API call exceeds the rate limit.
+This error occurs because of a ThrottlingException that results when a specific API call exceeds the rate limit.
 To resolve this error, increase the account-level rate limit.
 Check for APIs, such as RegisterTargets and RegisterContainerInstance.

 Error: After changing the instance type, new instances are unable to join the cluster.

-This error occurs when the ECS agent is stuck in Pending state and can't change the instance type.
-Unlike some EC2 instances, you can't stop the ECS instance, change the instance type, and then start it again.
+This error occurs when the ECS agent is stuck in the Pending state and you can't change the instance type.
 To change the instance type in Amazon ECS, complete the following steps:

 Or, you can create a new launch configuration.
 Then, update the launch configuration in the Auto Scaling group.